-A threshold for deciding whether XGBoost should use one-hot encoding based split for categorical data.
-When number of categories is lesser than the threshold then one-hot encoding is chosen, otherwise the categories will be partitioned into children nodes.
-Only relevant for regression and binary classification.
-Also, exact tree method is not supported
+- A threshold for deciding whether XGBoost should use one-hot encoding based split for categorical data.
+When number of categories is lesser than the threshold then one-hot encoding is chosen, otherwise the categories will be partitioned into children nodes. - max_cat_threshold